 Bluebird populations declined greatly from the 1930s to the 1960s.
 The cause was habitat loss and competition from other cavity-nesting birds, especially starlings and house sparrows.
-The Bluebird Recovery Program of the Audubon Society of Minneapolis partnered with the DNR Non-game Wildlife Program to sponsor workshops, publish education materials and promote the placement of bluebird houses to bring back this wonderful songbird.
+The Bluebird Recovery Program of Minnesota partnered with the DNR Non-game Wildlife Program to sponsor workshops, publish education materials and promote the placement of bluebird houses to bring back this wonderful songbird.
 Minnesota now has one of the most successful bluebird recovery projects in the nation.

 Bluebirds are a symbol of happiness.
 They like to eat mealworms at bird feeders.
 Male bluebirds are much more brightly colored than females.
 Although sighting a bluebird is considered an early sign of spring, a few usually linger until late December and some return as early as February.